 Energy Levels: The American Short Hair has fairly low energy levels

-Time Alone: This particular American cat breed require a full 8 hours of personal time every day
+Time Alone: This particular American cat breed requires a full 8 hours of personal time every day

 Care: The American Short Hair needs a fair amount of attention and will be moderately docile.

 The International Cat Association

 American Association of Cat Enthusiasts

 The American Short Hair is aptly named as this cat breed history is tied with the United States history as a nation.
 They are not native to North America; the foundation stock of this cat breed comes mostly from various European countries.
 These European cat breeds where brought to the New World during America’s colonial period where immigrants from the Old World started settling and colonizing the Americas.